Astronomy and Rock Art

 Early Astronomy in Sumer and Egypt

-Ancient religion in early cultures was based on worshiping nature’s hidden forces tightly connected to astronomical cycles.
-Celestial bodies such as the sun, moon, and stars were the focus of early astronomy.
-The evidence of early astronomy knowledge, from Sumer and Egypt, shows that sky and stars knowledge, in 1300BC, was still in infancy.
-They focused mainly on the Sun, Moon, Venus, and the stars around the North Pole.
+In ancient cultures, religion was based on the worship of nature’s hidden forces closely related to astronomical cycles.
+Early evidence of astronomy, from Sumer and Egypt, evidences that in 1300BC, sky and star knowledge were still in their infancy.
+Their observations centered primarily on the Sun, Moon, Venus, and stars near the North Pole.

-The right side of Fig.1 shows the star knowledge from Egypt from a painting of Pharaoh’s Seti I tomb, dated 1300 BC.
-This complex illustration reflects precisely the North Star region with the constellations around and their relative position in the sky.
-The painting is cleverly staged so the lines (added by the author) between the North Star and the figures at the bottom that create a marking to the season’s constellations.
+Fig.1 right side, shows a painting from the tomb of Seti I, dated 1300 BC, which illustrates Egyptian star knowledge.
+The scene depicts the constellations surrounding the North Star and their relative placement in the sky.
+The painting is cleverly set up so that the lines (added by the author) between the North Star and the figures at the bottom suggest constellations associated with the current season.

 • The first temples were aligned to heavenly bodies.